jsborjesson/passwords/source/Section-1.md

 ## Introduction

 At the time of writing, the Heartbleed scandal is just about to blow over.
-It didn't have a disastrous effect on me.
-I've been good, I had unique, randomly generated passwords on every site, and they were all stored in a password manager with a locally encrypted database.
+Its effects was not disastrous for me, though no less than annoying.
+I had unique, randomly generated passwords on every site, and they were all stored in a password manager with a locally encrypted database.
 Even if it was transfered over a vulnerable connection, the key has never been transfered and just one layer of the encryption would have been endangered.

 Changing out all of my passwords took less than an hour, my password manager made it very simple to generate new ones, but I still had to go through the forms on every single website.
 I was feeling